About us

 Our commitment

-We are committed to designing and producing sustainable and ethical reusable nappies and baby accessories, whilst keeping them at an accessible price.
+We are committed to designing and producing sustainable and ethical products and services that boost circular economy.

 Footprint

 We minimize our carbon emissions by: Sourcing all our fabrics in Portugal and Spain.
 Producing all goods in Portugal.
+Offering a buy back scheme of second hand cloth nappies.
 Having our own initiatives in place to significantly reduce and recycle our material offcuts.

 Supply chain

 86% of our materials are sourced locally in Portugal, 8% are sourced from Spain and 6% from Asia.
-Research, design, development, production, quality control and dispatch are all undertaken in Portugal.
+Research, design, development, production, quality control, dispatch and customer services are all undertaken in Portugal.

 Materials